Ronid1/Rubiks_Cube/README.md

 # Rubiks Cube
-This is a 3D Rubiks cube game built using JavaScript and Three.JS librery.
+This is a 3D Rubiks cube game built using JavaScript and Three.JS library.

 ## How to Play?
 You can play by cloning the project and running it on your local machine.